 Each cognitive skill is assessed individually for the candidates.
-However, job requirements may dictate that some skills are more important then others.
+However, job requirements may dictate that some skills are more important than others.

-The degree to which a skills contributes to the final cognitive score can be set according to your requirements.
+The degree to which a skill contributes to the final cognitive score can be set according to your requirements.

-The sum of the skill weights is 100%.
+The sum of the skill's weight is 100%.
 As you move a bar, the bars below it will be adjusted to ensure that the sum remains 100%.
 As a best practice, start setting your weight requirements from top to bottom.

 If you determine that a skill is not important for a specific job profile. you can set it to 0%.